CentML/asplos23-tutorial/_modules/part_0.md

 1:40 -- 3:20

-: Find Inefficiencies and Rapid Model Profiling
+: Find Inefficiencies and Rapid Model Profiling with CentML DeepView
+  > To get the most our of this tutorial, please read the [preparation section]({% link deepview.md %}).
   : Yubo Gao

 3:20 -- 3:40